RYpie/radenium/README.md

 ![GitHub license](https://img.shields.io/badge/license-GPL-blue.svg)

-# Introduction

-Working on something incredible huge here.
-Unfortunately I cannot tell you what, but it is opensource or so.
-Radenium is made to work on a mac, linux follows soon after.

-Radenium comprises a media devices multiplexer app built around ffmpeg.
-Well, built is quite a statement, I mean I am busy building it...

 # Radenium

-Radenium is currently a prototype of a prototype, just to be clear.
-Idea of Radenium is to control a video publishing platform using python and a Joomla! component.
+Idea of Radenium is to implement an HLS livestreaming application based on FFMPEG, wrapped by a python application, controlled via a Joomla! component.
+The python application interacts with the Joomla! component via the database.
+Python application can also be used standalone.

+Development status is prototype

+Idea is to run the application on a barebone PC and via a webadmin control the livestreaming that is being pushed to a website.

 Currently it works on a mac, my mac to be clear.
-So due to its state, I assume you to have knowledge on python, Joomla! and mysql.
-Otherwise I would not put too much effort in this for now, check out in a while again, for I aim to add installation instructions and more complete installation packages for you to hook in.
+Without knowledge on python, Joomla! and mysql I would not put too much effort in this for now.

+Aim is to add installation instructions and more complete installation packages for users to hook in.

 ## Installation